DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Instructions and an explanation of the function of tags can be found here: [Tags](https://docs.datadoghq.com/tagging/)

 The Agent configuration file (datadog.yaml) can be used to set host tags which apply to all metrics, traces, and logs forwarded by the Datadog Agent.
-I added the following atgs to my host:
+I added the following tags to my host:

 1) ec2_linux_ami  (this tag indicates an EC2 instance and the OS)
 2) env:prod       (tag indicates that the host is in production)